Life Insurance with Dubin-johnson Syndrome.

 - How often (if ever) do you experience jaundice as a result of your condition?

 - Have you been diagnosed with any other pre-existing medical conditions?

 - Are you currently taking any prescription medications?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-Generally, what we have found in the few cases where we have actually worked with someone who has been diagnosed with Dubin-Johnson Syndrome is that for the most part, most life insurance companies aren’t going to pay this disease or syndrome much attention.
+Generally, what we have found in the few cases where we have actually worked with someone who has been diagnosed with Dubin-Johnson Syndrome is that, for the most part, most life insurance companies aren’t going to pay this disease or syndrome much attention.

 And in cases…

-Where an insurance underwriter might ask a few questions, it’s usually just to make sure that if you do suffer from an occasional bout of jaundice that it’s first due to your Dubin-Johnson Syndrome and not from so other pre-exiting medical condition and that the symptoms associated with your jaundice doesn’t prevent you from being able to live a “normal” life.
+Where an insurance underwriter might ask a few questions, it’s usually just to make sure that if you do suffer from an occasional bout of jaundice that it’s first due to your Dubin-Johnson Syndrome and not from so other pre-existing medical condition and that the symptoms associated with your jaundice doesn’t prevent you from being able to live a “normal” life.